 The life cycle of plastics is toxic and harmful at every stage, including the extraction of raw materials, production, transportation, consumption, and disposal.

-Most disposable plastics end up in landfills and incinerators that are disproportionately sited in people of color and low-income communities.
+Most disposable plastics end up in landfills and incinerators that are disproportionately sited in communities of color and low-income communities.

 Industry-backed solutions do not address waste prevention, or reduce plastic demand upstream, and they often cause more harm than good to EJ communities.